 Governments should invest in capacity to measure and monitor air pollution by establishing monitoring networks and ensuring that such networks are properly operated, maintained, and subjected to procedures that guarantee the quality and reliability of air quality measurements.

 The first step towards responsible management of air pollution is to make sure that necessary laws, regulations, policies, and enforcement mechanisms are in place and sufficiently supported.
-Governments should ensure that the appropriate institutions have sufficient capacity to monitor and assess air pollution emissions.
+It is equally important that the government to act on known sources, even in the absence of detailed data on levels of air pollution or emissions from different sectors.
+Governments should ensure that the appropriate institutions have sufficient capacity to monitor and assess air pollution emissions and utilizing the data for decision making.
 This will ensure that decision makers know where their air pollution comes from, how large the different sources of emissions are, the levels of air pollution in different parts of their country, the impacts on health, and what high impact actions can be taken to reduce pollution levels and reduce the harm caused.

-Where capacity to undertake such activities is limited or local data is not available, there are still resources available to help countries understand their air pollution problem and identify priority actions that can be taken.
-These include sources for emissions, estimated by global programmes (e.g. EDGAR emission estimates ), or concentrations and health impacts (WHO, IHME, State of Global Air ), estimated from satellites and global modelling, with ground truthing from monitoring stations.
+Where capacity to undertake such activities is limited or local data is not available, there are still resources available to help countries understand the scale of their air pollution problem and identify priority actions.
+These include sources for emissions, estimated by global programmes (e.g. EDGAR emission estimates), or concentrations and health impacts (WHO, IHME, State of Global Air), estimated from satellites and global modelling, with ground truthing from monitoring stations.
 These datasets have their limitations and uncertainties and should be used in the cases where local data are not available, or where there is limited monitoring capacity.

 It is important that governments understand the benefits and costs associated with alternative actions or interventions to improve air quality; and to prioritize actions.
 Most air pollution reduction measures have health and social benefits that far outweigh the costs of implementation.